BubblyGames/Media-and-Design-content/README.md

 # Portfolio
-Portfolio createad with HTML, CSS y JS, in which we are going to show the progress of our game
+Portfolio created with HTML, CSS y JS, in which we are going to show the progress of our game